Many knitters fear sock knitting. To me, sock knitting is fun and magical. The magical part happens when I am turning a heel.

 There is an Errata zip file.
 Follow this link, go down the list and click on Books, and then find this title and click.

 Easy Knitted Socks by Jeanette Trotman has felted boots, beaded socks, lacy socks, Fair Isle socks, tubular socks, bobby socks, baby bootees, legwarmers, slippers, and stockings.
 All techniques are explained step-by-step.
 There are 20 quick and easy projects for all ages.

 To-Up! by Chrissy Gardiner has patterns and worksheets to enable you to get your sock knitting into shape.

 “A veritable toe-up masterclass complete with helpful worksheets, well-illustrated technique tutorials, and 15 fresh and varied patterns from someone who is truly passionate about socks.”– Clara Parkes, KnittersReview.com, author of The Knitter’s Book of Yarn and The Knitter’s Book of Wool

 You will be most fortunate if you can get your hands on Toe-Up!.

 In this book, Melissa Morgan-Oakes reveals The Secret of Knitting Two at Once on One Circular Needle Works for any Sock Pattern!

-This is Melissa Morgan-Oakes’ follow-up to knitting two socks at one time on one needle (top-down).
-Now she takes you through all the learning steps to knit two socks from the toe-up on one needle.
+This book is Melissa Morgan-Oakes’ follow-up to knitting two socks at one time on one needle (top-down).
+She takes you through all the learning steps to knit two socks from the toe-up on one needle.
 There are 15 designs.

 Sensational Knitted Socks by Charlene Schurch is a must-have book.
 The book helps you choose any yarn, gauge, stitch pattern, and size.